Scotland’s Must-Sees: 8 Best Places to Visit in the Northern Highlands

 Weather: Be prepared for rain and mud, try to choose the sunniest day possible

 This was the first hike we did in Scotland and it was the rainiest day we had during our entire trip—boy were we lucky it was this particular hike!
 The Beinn Eighe circular hike has the best signposting on any hike we ever did in the UK.
-There’s a proper hiking path (that starts right by the parking lot) with good signs and directions and it’s rock solid (not sliding or disappearing into the mud).
+There’s a proper hiking path with good signs and directions and it’s rock solid (not sliding or disappearing into the mud).

 And the views?
 Just breathtaking.
 These are the true Highlands!
 Lochs everywhere and lush green vegetation that for some reason reminded me of the Araucaria forests in Huerquehue NP in Chile.